Swag-Discord-Bot/Swag-Docs/docs/Home.md

 *If there is something you need to know about a specific command, it will be included on the command's page.*

 Now let's get into the fun stuff.
 Here is a list of all documented commands.
-If you need more help then please join our [Support Server](https://discord.gg/xsapSxGaeV).
+If you need more help then Swag's documentation can provide, please join our [Support Server](https://discord.gg/xsapSxGaeV).

 - **Animals**
   - cat